jjvanantwerp/Epistasis-Prediction/README.md

 # Epistasis-Prediction
-Predictions of epistatic relationships from a multi-sequence alignment
+Predictions of epistatic relationships from a multi-sequence alignment.